csima/attachments/README.md

 Each component has an individual Dockerfile for easy setup and deployment.
 **Important Note:** edit the required-configuration.env file in each folder and supply the appropriate environment variables - otherwise everything will puke.
 Make sure you set these variables in the Docker container.

-In order to make this project work you have to sign up for a google developers account and walk thru creating a an app.
+In order to make this project work you have to sign up for a google developers account and walk thru creating an app.
 Tutorial is here: https://developers.google.com/gmail/api/auth/about-auth#why_use_google_for_authentication
 You will also need an S3 location and of course the appropriate access keys etc to rw to s3.